The latest version of Typora already supports normal HTML tags.

 <span style="display:none">I am hidden after export</span>

-You could use HTML entities directly in Typora, for example:
+You can use HTML entities directly in Typora, for example:

 ¼